 Archaeological Find Form

 Please note that response times may vary as we consult professional archaeologists to aid in the identification of potential artifacts.
 If we determine that you have found an artifact (congratulations!) it is up to you how that artifact(s) is handled in the future.
 You may choose to keep it, or donate it to your choice of institution for future research (i.e., museum, local historical society, university).
 If you wish to donate your artifact(s), we are happy to assist or guide you in this process.

 * Unauthorized excavation of any public archaeological site should be reported to the local authorities. *

-Federal law prohibits digging on or near burial grounds and information concerning the disturbance of a federal site (public land), or a site listed on the National Register of Historic Places, should be reported to the Historic Preservation Commission or federal authorities.
+Federal law prohibits digging on Federal property without a permit.
+Information concerning the disturbance of a site on public land (Federal or state) or a site listed on the National Register of Historic Places, should be reported to the Maine Historic Preservation Commission or Federal authorities.